okviz/okviz.github.io/_mydocs/calendar-pro/options/gaxis/size-calc.md

 related:
     - /calendar-pro/features/responsive-font.md
 ---
-The **Text sice calc mode** option allows you to display the text as a sifex value or as a percentage.
+The **Text size calc mode** option allows you to display the text as a sifex value or as a percentage.

 Learn more about how responsive text works in Calendar Pro in the [responsive font](../../features/responsive-font.md) section.